JamesHagerman/Groc/README.md

 # Groc Your Grocery List

-When food items are being yelled out of the kitchen, you just want to capture them...
+When required food items are remembered out of the blue...

 When you can't remember what you purchased in the past...